-The PEER program at the Child and Family Institute and the Psychiatric Recovery Center at Mount Sinai St. Luke's and Mount Sinai Roosevelt was developed in order to provide targeted, phase specific interventions to adolescents and young adults who are in the early stages of psychosis.
+The PEER program at the Child and Family Institute and the Psychiatric Recovery Center at Mount Sinai St. Luke's and Mount Sinai West was developed in order to provide targeted, phase specific interventions to adolescents and young adults who are in the early stages of psychosis.
 The goals of our program are as follows: Successful engagement, decrease in symptoms, help in attaining developmental milestones and enabling people to lead productive and fulfilling lives while living with mental illness.
 The clinicians at the PEER program offer a wide range of developmentally appropriate clinical services.
 These include: Educational seminars for patients and their families, assessment and diagnostic clarification and person-centered treatment planning, including individual psychotherapy, skills groups and medication management.
 Please contact our intake department for referrals and more information at (212) 523 3082.

 Child and Family Clinic Plus

 As a partnership with the New York State Office of Mental Health, we are happy to offer Child and Family Clinic Plus, an initiative to promote emotional wellness and provide intervention early on.
 All families at the outpatient department receive a comprehensive evaluation.
 All families are eligible to receive a number of in-home and in-community sessions.
 In addition, we have satellite clinics in the community where emotional wellness screenings and treatment are offered.